On this page you will learn more about the microbiota-gut-brain axis, the connection between the gut and the mind. It will adress following topics:

 The importance of an intact intestinal mucosa: With the help of digestive enzymes, the food pulp is broken down into its smallest parts so that it can be absorbed into the blood through the intestinal mucosa and ultimately be available to the cells so that they are always supplied with everything that keeps our body and minds healthy.

 The microbiome in the gut is made of a vast variety of bacteria species in the intestinal tract, also called intestinal flora.
 What does the microbiome do?

-Prebiotics, the favorite food of bacteria, primarily in the form of ballast substances: Different microbial strains feed on different prebiotics.
+Probiotics, the favorite food of bacteria, primarily as ballast substances: Different microbial strains feed on different prebiotics.
 Therefore: Eat the rainbow!
-In addition, short-chain fatty acids are formed by the bacteria during the breakdown of dietary fibers, including butyrates.
-These fatty acids are anti-inflammatory and serve to defend against infection and even protect the brain.
+In addition, the bacteria form short-chain fatty acids during the breakdown of dietary fibers, including butyrates.
+These fatty acids are anti-inflammatory and defend against infection and even protect the brain.